08 October 2025

 2. Having to do with the Congregational Church.

-In the United States, we believe in democracy: The will of the people, or the will of the majority (mitigated by human rights, or for fairness… or not), oughta rule the day.
+In the United States, most of us were raised to believe in democracy: The will of the people, or the will of the majority (mitigated by human rights, or for fairness… or not), oughta rule the day.
 Some Americans believe this because they imagine God gets into the gears of the democratic process, and the end result is actually his sovereign will: Vox populi, vox Dei.
-(As for me—and go ahead and call me cynical—I figure it’s just total depravity writ large.)
+(As for me—and go ahead and call me cynical—I figure it’s just human depravity writ large.)

 Anyway, this faith in the wisdom of the counsel of many Pr 15.22 was largely the thinking behind the Congregationalist movement.
 It developed in 15th century England among the Puritans, who brought it with ’em to New England: The members of the church gathered together on a regular basis, listened to the church board’s recommendations and nominations, and voted on things.
 It became the basis for New England direct democracy—and American democracy.

 See, the Puritans rightly believed every Christian oughta be trained to the level of an elder.
-Well, if every Christian’s an elder, every Christian oughta have a voice in how their church does things.
+And if every Christian’s an elder, shouldn’t every Christian have a voice in how their church does things?
 Thus every church oughta be able to run its business through its members—without any outside supervision.
 Congregational churches tend to be very independent.
 (And usually non-denominational.
 Even anti-denominational.)

 Shouldn’t God’s kingdom function like this?—where every single Christian is mature, able to contribute to the running and leading of their church?
 Absolutely.